top of page

 Massachusetts Charitable Eye and Ear Infirmary, Boston - Incorporated February 1826

-Massachusetts General Hospital and McLean Asylum, Boston - Established 1811
+Massachusetts General Hospital, Boston - Established 1811

 Massachusetts Homeopathic Hospital, Boston - Established 1855